Get Expert Training in the Art of Plant-Based Cooking

 ICE has launched more than 16,000 culinary careers.
 Yours should be next!

 - Ranked the "No. 1 Culinary School in America"*

 - Campuses in New York City and Los Angeles, the nation’s culinary capitals.

 - Chef-Instructors with restaurant and food business experience.

 - 632 classroom hours covering essential cooking techniques with high-quality ingredients.

 - Hands-on, 200-hour externships and networking opportunities.

 - Business training available for food entrepreneurs interested in a dual diploma.

 - Ongoing job placement services and alumni support.

 - Our student housing program offers options for every budget and lifestyle, from dorms to apartments to home stays.

-- Natural Gourmet and ICE's communities have embodied thought leadership, integrity, innovation, excellence, respect, independent thinking and tradition for more than 40 years.
+- ICE's culinary community has embodied thought leadership, integrity, innovation, excellence, respect, independent thinking and tradition for more than 40 years.

-- NGI’s industry-leading chef-instructors bring their expertise in nutrition and health to ICE's New York and Los Angeles campuses, continuing to teach concepts such as whole foods dynamics, living foods and nutrition.
+- Industry-leading Chef-Instructors bring their expertise in nutrition and health to ICE's New York and Los Angeles campuses to teach concepts such as whole foods dynamics, living foods and nutrition.

 - Students can pursue careers as health- or plant-forward restaurant chefs, personal chefs, nutritionists, cookbook authors and entrepreneurs with an education in plant-based cooking.